andrewaziz8/Maze_Router/README.md

 # Maze_Router
-develop a maze router (using a language of your choice) that implements Lee’s algorithms.
+Develop a maze router that implements Lee’s algorithms.